voxpupuli/puppet-python/REFERENCE.md

 ### <a name="pythonpackageensure"></a>`Python::Package::Ensure`

-A version type to match all valid package ensures for python
+Match all valid package ensures for python

 Alias of